 The destinies of both Jesus and Krishna were prophesied in the scriptures.
 These two avatars both stand up.
 [Cf. Ak 297] ]

 JESUS: There is one thing to be sure of: Even though Jesus drew on Old Testament passages that suited him, there were many others passages that did not.
 For example:

 "I will put an end to the kingdom of Israel."
 [Hosea 1:4]

-According to these prophets, then, Jesus did not come to the ten lost tribes of Israel, those lost sheep of Israel, for God had destroyed THEM hundreds of years earlier.
-They could never rise again either [Matthew 10:6; 15:24]
+According to these prophets, then, Jesus did not come to the ten lost tribes of Israel, those lost sheep of Israel, for if God had destroyed THEM hundreds of years earlier, as the Old Testament says, they would be unable to rise again - if they were destroyed, fair and square.
+[Matthew 10:6; 15:24]

 There is one more thing to know about prophesies: If they look much woolly, they may later be interpreted - and serviceable to hip demagogues and others of the same ilk.

-From Christ we learn that the purpose of religion is to expand human consciousness and unite it with the omnipresent Christ Consciousness. - Paramahansa Yogananda [Ak 298]
+From Christ we learn that the purpose of religion is to expand human consciousness and unite it with the omnipresent Christ Consciousness. - Paramahansa Yogananda [1982:298]

 To the contrary, it often shows up that the purpose of religion is to get gifts and means from conform, obedient under-dogs, more often.
 This working is visible in the USA, and here we have a useful, if not complete outlook.

 It can be useful to consider religion and spirituality together: Some hold that religion functions along the horizontal "axis", whereas spirituality functions along the vertical "axis".
 Kriya yoga is for spirituality, and churchism may or may not serve it very well.